FACTBOX-U.S. election: key tallies, undetermined states, certification deadlines | Politics

 Democrat Joe Biden won the Nov.
 3 U.S. presidential election, beating President Donald Trump, after a longer-than-usual process of counting mail-in ballots that a record number of Americans relied on during the coronavirus pandemic.

-Biden surpassed the 270 Electoral College votes needed to clinch the presidency on Saturday.
-Edison Research, which compiles live election results for the National Election Pool media consortium, has yet to call three states: Arizona, Georgia and North Carolina.
-In addition, vote counts are being challenged in a number of states, including Michigan and Pennsylvania, while the Trump campaign has signaled it may seek a recount in Wisconsin.
+Biden surpassed the 270 Electoral College votes needed to clinch the presidency on Saturday, and on Thursday Edison Research projected Biden as the winner in Arizona, leaving just Georgia and North Carolina to be decided.
+At the same time, vote counts are being challenged in a number of states, including Michigan and Pennsylvania, while the Trump campaign has signaled it may seek a recount in Wisconsin.

-Here are some key tallies in the White House race, as of 5:10 p.m.
-EST (2210 GMT) on Thursday, as well as vote certification deadlines.
-ELECTORAL COLLEGE: Biden 279; Trump 217
+Here are some key tallies in the White House race, as of 11:20 p.m.
+EST on Thursday (0420 GMT on Friday), as well as vote certification deadlines.
+ELECTORAL COLLEGE: Biden 290; Trump 217

 - READ MORE ON: